Charging Electric Vehicles at Home

 Complying with Regulations

-Charging equipment installations must comply with local, state, and national codes and regulations.
+Charging equipment installations must comply with local and state codes and regulations.
 Appropriate permits may be required from the local building and permitting authorities.

 In many areas, a site installation plan must be submitted to the permitting authority for approval before installation.